Last of its kind: Vermont town weighs future of one-room schoolhouse

 Each morning before school starts and after recess, Diane Nicholls rings the bell atop the snug one-room schoolhouse where she teaches.

-The Elmore School, a public school serving students in grades one through three, is a cherished tradition in the tiny town of Elmore, with a population of under 1,000.
+The Elmore School, a public school serving students in grades one through three, is a cherished tradition in the tiny town of Elmore, population 864.
 Generations of students have attended since the school opened in the 1850s.
 Now, townspeople are wrestling with how best to support it.

 Why We Wrote This